-- Heel Crampons: You will find the cleats underneath of the decking.
+- Heel Crampons: You will find the cleats underneath the decking.
 They are used help keep you steady as you traverse downhill.

 - Side Rails/Traction Bars: Also located on the undersides of the decking, these provide lateral stability.

-5. Need A Lift?
+5. Need a Lift?

-One of the coolest features snowshoes offer is heel lifts, also known as climbing bars.
+One of the coolest features snowshoes offer are heel lifts, also known as climbing bars.
 When climbing steep terrain, you can flip up wire bars under your heels to help reduce calf and Achilles strain.

-6. What Type Of Footwear Should You Wear With Snowshoes?
+6. What Type of Footwear Should You Wear with Snowshoes?